Anna Haensch

 Long Biography

-Anna is a senior data scientist in the Tufts University Data Intensive Studies Center with a secondary appointment in the Department of Mathematics and the Fletcher Graduate School for Global Affairs.
+Anna Haensch is a senior data scientist in the Tufts Institute for Artificial Intelligence (formerly the Data Intensive Studies Center) at Tufts University with a secondary appointment in the Department of Mathematics and the Fletcher Graduate School for Global Affairs.
 She earned her Ph.D. in mathematics from Wesleyan University in 2013, after which she was a visiting scientist at the Max Planck Institute for Mathematics.
 The roots of her research are in computational number theory, specifically in using modern computational tools and capabilities to answer longstanding, previously intractable, open problems.
 Until 2021, she was on the faculty of the Duquesne University Department of Mathematics & Computer Science, where she was granted tenure and promotion to associate professor in 2020.

 On a brief leave from academia, she spent 15 months working as a research data scientist at a start-up in the Boston area called Tagup.
 In this position, her interest in algorithmic development led her to explore tools in data science and machine learning.
 Specifically, the ways we can use these tools to make a safer and more equitable world, from understanding and mitigating the impacts of climate change to resource allocation on a local and global scale.
 In this position, Anna began to consider the ways that machine learning can be applied to the domain of offshore wind to optimize the life of wind turbines and the safety of turbine operators.

 Since joining Tufts she's developed several transdisciplinary collaborations.
-She works closely with the Tufts Univeristy Art Gallery to apply the princples of data science to develop tools in improve equity in public art.
-She continues her work on turbines with faculty in enginneering, policy, and public health, and is Co-PI on an NSF grant to develop policy-aware digital twins of offshore wind turbines.
+She works closely with the Tufts University Art Gallery to apply the principles of data science to develop tools to improve equity in public art.
+She continues her work on turbines with faculty in engineering, policy, and public health, and is Co-PI on an NSF grant to develop policy-aware digital twins of offshore wind turbines.
 She also does work related to the connection between public opinion and public policy and is especially interested in policing.
+She is director emeritus of the Data Science, Police Accountability, and Community Engagement (formerly SToPA) Research Lab

 In 2013 she was awarded the AAAS-AMS Mass Media Fellowship during which she spent 10 weeks working on the Science Desk at National Public Radio.
 In addition to the technical applications of data science, she's interested in the ways that data and numerical literacy more generally shape the way we produce and consume media.
 Consequently, she is committed to practicing data science in a way that connects the technical to the social.